- Patient forced to tear out chunk of leg following freak allergic reaction from FDA-approved VenaSeal™ Closure System - July 30, 2018

 Vein Doctor Finder

 Phlebology is steadily growing, and with 2000 plus members more Vein Specialists are available to treat venous disorders like varicose veins.
 Telephone interviews and mailed surveys reveal patient satisfaction with alternative varicose vein treatments, specifically in two areas: quick recovery time and minimal pain.
 If considering less invasive measures to address your venous insufficiency issues, talk with your Vein Specialist to see if Radiofrequency Ablation is an available treatment option for you.
 Remember to read reviews of others experiences before committing to a physician.
-If you find online recommendations overwhelming, perhaps visit your family doctor for a trusted referral to a qualified Phlebologist!
+If you find online recommendations overwhelming, perhaps visit your family doctor for a trusted referral to a qualified vein doctor!